CybercentreCanada/assemblyline4_docs/docs/overview/architecture.md

 Ingester is Assemblyline’s high volume ingestion component.
 It takes all submissions created using the ingest API and sorts them into different priority queues (Critical, High, Medium, and Low).
 It then fills half of the Dispatcher's maximum inflight queue with submissions starting with the highest priority queues and continuing until all queues are exhausted.

 !!! tip "The priority queues are starving queues.
-All critical submissions are processed before starting highs and so on..."
+All critical submissions are processed before starting high submissions and so on..."

-Ingester can also deal with impossible to finish backlogs.
+Ingester can also deal with impossible-to-finish backlogs.
 When the queues reach a certain threshold, Ingester will start sampling the queues using a method that is increasingly aggressive in proportion with the size of the backlog to randomly remove submissions from the priority queues to ensure that the queues don't keep growing forever.

-Ingester also ensures that work isn’t duplicated by deduping submissions before it sends them to the dispatcher.
-If provided, it also applies whitelisting regular expressions to the metadata of the submissions.
+Ingester also ensures that work isn’t duplicated by deduplicating submissions before it sends them to the Dispatcher.
+If provided, it also applies safelisting regular expressions to the metadata of the submissions.

-Metrics are reported on the number of duplicate, ingested, whitelisted, and completed files as well as the number of bytes ingested and completed.
+Metrics are reported on the number of duplicate, ingested, safelisted, and completed files as well as the number of bytes ingested and completed.

 <!--